enreina/ichibunzutsu/README.md

 # Ichi Bun Zutsu

-A web app for Japanese reading practice by presenting a Japanese sentence every day.
+A web app to practice your Japanese reading skill -- one sentence at a time.
+Try it out on https://ichibunzutsu.vercel.app

 ![](app-demo.gif)